(This story was published in 2000).

 If the NFL is like ecstasy, Week 1 of the NFL season IS "My White Party."

-Except, my white party has a leg up on the Palm Springs and Miami events: a hell of a lot more jocks, better bodies, cuter faces, tighter pants and, until Michael Irvin retired, more drugs.
+Except, my white party has a leg up on the Palm Springs and Miami events: a hell of a lot more jocks, better bodies, cuter faces, tighter pants and, from the look of the weekly suspensions, more drugs.
 Plus, when somebody at my party says he's "straight-acting" or, dare we say, "straight," there is statistically a 90% chance that he is actually telling the truth - go figure.

 Now, with just days left until that initial kickoff when the Pats take on the Bucs and the Chiefs host the Colts, I am finding it hard to concentrate at work.
 At night, I can't get the Panthers' schedule out of my head.
 As I eat chicken at dinner, I start thinking about the bird-mascot teams, how their schedule looks, will the Eagles or Cardinals win when they meet head-to-head.
 And I love it.